Best Day Trips for Kids

 Redcliffe

 This is a fantastic day out with adventures for all, throughout the Redcliffe peninsula.
-Start at Clontarf Pelican Park for the daily pelican feeding at 10am.
-There's also a great playground in the vicinity for kids to let off steam before heading to the Gayundah ship wreck further along at Woody Point.
+Start at Clontarf Pelican Park where there's a great playground in the vicinity for kids to let off steam before heading to the Gayundah ship wreck further along at Woody Point.
 From here the next stop is Suttons Beach, a great sandy patrolled beach with almost no waves, perfect for a paddle.
 Then around the corner on the Redcliffe seafront is the massive Settlement Cove Lagoon, that is mostly shallow, has little islands and playgrounds too.
 Up on the Redcliffe esplanade you can take a stroll along the waterfront and out onto the Redcliffe Jetty, opposite which is Bee Gees Way.
 If you have time head inland to the excellent Redcliffe Museum where they have activities for kids and worth a stop is the Redcliffe Botanic Gardens with their amazing bat colony.

 Enoggera Dam/Walkabout Creek